11 Food Truck Success Stories

 We enjoy refurbishing classic panel trucks and pick-up trucks, installing the taps so it is a turnkey money maker for a new licensee to launch their own business.
 This is a revenue stream for the business, along with brand royalties.

-Kyle Gourlie (from Seattle, WA, USA) started The Vet Chef about 7 years ago.
+Kyle Gourlie (from Seattle, WA, USA) started The Vet Chef almost 8 years ago.

 Kyle Gourlie is the proprietor of the Vet Chef food truck business in the Seattle area.
 In 2008, after being forcefully retired due to brain injury, he was looking to start his own business.

 Mexican food was something he was passionate about and decided to open his own food truck serving Mexican food.

 Kyle's father-in-law helped him with the recipes and his wife Amanda supported him on this journey.

 Vet Chef is on a mission to help veterans transition back into the civilian workforce.
 The business is completely established, operated, and managed by veterans.

 He now earns more than $400,000 annually from his food truck business and the business is expanding.

 Onit Coffee is a Sacramento food truck that serves coffee, protein shakes, and other beverages.

 Shadi Khattab (from Sacramento, CA, USA) started Onit Coffee over 3 years ago.